Ka-Na-Chi-Hih is a 6 bed, 12-week residential treatment program for individuals with polysubstance use and mental health challenges.

-The strength-based, trauma informed program is a 13-week residential program for individuals aged 18-30 struggling with addictions.
-The program allows the opportunity to connect with traditional culture and will support the needs of the individual throughput the duration of the 13 weeks.
+Our strengths-based, trauma informed program allows the opportunity to connect with traditional culture and will support the needs of the individual throughput the duration of the 12-weeks.
 The client centered program provides community connection to ensure continuity of care, collaboration and wrap around supports services are met post discharge.

 Initial contact will likely be through a verbal inquiry.
 At this point, information will be exchanged to determine whether there is a match between the client's needs and the Centre's program.
 If it seems that the potential client meets the eligibility criteria and that they could benefit from the program, the the Referral and Intake Information forms will be sent to the referring agent for completion.